gesteves91/phd-artifacts/README.md

 ### Models

 The models created in the study are available in the [models](models/) folder.
 Each target has its own `pickle` file.
-Note that some files inside the [Chapter 7](models/ch7) folder are too large for GitHub storage, and you have to unzip the `zip` files to use the models (defect, gc, lc, and sc).
-Furthermore, we are unable to store the Chapter 4 models inside Git as it has over 1 GB.
-Inside the [Chapter 4](models/ch4), we have instructions on how to download the models from Zenodo.
+Furthermore, we are unable to store the Chapter 4 models inside GitHub as it has over 1 GB.
+Inside [Chapter 4](models/ch4), we have instructions on how to download the models from Zenodo.
 Below, we present the folder's working tree.

 | Folder                      | Content                           |
 | --------------------------- | --------------------------------- |